singhrakeshgkp/VueJs/README.md

 #### Calling watchers when page gets loaded
 #### Calling watchers on object type (by default watchers does not watch changes in deeply nested property, to get rid of this used deep: true property)

+# Component
+- there are two ways to import component.
+1- Globally,we usually do in main.vue.
+2- locally